gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

 As discussed in the
 [previous tutorial](http://sdformat.org/tutorials?tut=specify_pose&cat=specification),
 the `<origin>` tag is the URDF analog of the SDFormat `<pose>`.
-The joint origin defines the transform from the parent link frame to the child joint frame `Jc`, and the child link frame is co-located with frame `Jc`.
+The joint origin defines the pose from the parent link frame to the child joint frame `Jc`, and the child link frame is co-located with frame `Jc`.
 This is illustrated in the [URDF documentation](http://wiki.ros.org/urdf/XML/joint) with the following image and a corresponding URDF snippet: